The use of accommodation for restricting liberty.

 - if he isn’t in secure accommodation, he is likely to injure himself or someone else.

 If the local authority apply for a secure accommodation order, the court will have to be satisfied that those requirements exist.
-If the court agrees, it can make an order giving permission for the child to be kept in secure accommodation and specifying the maximum period for which this will be allowed.
+If the court agrees the criteria are met then it must make a secure accommodation order and must specify the maximum period for which this will be allowed.
 Usually a child will already be in secure accommodation when the application is made because the court’s authority is not required for the first 72 hours.

 This is a serious application and should only be made when there is no alternative – for example, it should never be used to punish a child for running away or being a nuisance.